{

 }

-First, the array variable can be declared with a generic array of Employees by assigning an empty array.
+We can declare the array variable with a generic array of Employees by initializing it with an empty array:

 let employees: Array<Employee> = [];

-Thus, create a variable store’s empty typed array.
+This effectively creates a variable storing an empty typed array.

 The following is an example for creating an empty typed array with as syntax.